Lophiotoma pseudocosmoi

 Lophiotoma pseudocosmoi is a species of sea snail, a marine gastropod mollusk in the family Turridae, the turrids.

 Description

-The length of the shell attains 17 mm, its diameter 6.9 mm.
+The length of the shell is 17 mm and its diameter is 6.9 mm.

 It is close in appearance to Gemmula cosmoi (Sykes, 1930), but differs by the peripheral carina and the height of its shell.

 Distribution

 This species occurs in the China Seas.